one-giant-leap/training-with-power/README.md

-# Training and racing with a power meter for paddlesports

 ### Do you want to boost your performance by training and racing smarter and paddling more efficiently?

 If you're reading this guide then we can assume you probably do.